 Pro tip: provide links to reputable sources, to back up any factual statements being made

 In our example, we’ve set the scene by explaining how podcasts have skyrocketed in popularity and provide facts to back this up.
 Then we’ve explained the commercial opportunity this has created (supported by more facts) and how this startup is perfectly placed to address this demand.

 Providing more than one quote is optional – only do this if it adds value to your angle.
 If it doesn’t add anything new, then don’t add it.

 In our example, we’ve inserted a second quote to add more weight to our angle.

-This is generic ‘about us’ copy, that explains exactly what the company does.
+This is generic ‘about us’ copy, which explains exactly what the company does.
 This is often taken from the company’s website.

-Include the contact details of the person who manages media enquiries.
+Include the contact details of the person who manages media inquiries.